 Schools should actively check the body temperature of all students every day during this influenza season when they arrive at school so as to identify students with fever.
-This additional measure should continue until the local
+This additional measure should continue until the local influenza activity returns to the baseline level.
+By then, the CHP will issue another letter to inform you.

-To prevent outbreaks of influenza and other respiratory infections, it is of prime importance that children with fever (oral temperature higher than 37.5° C, or ear temperature higher than 38° C), regardless of the presence of respiratory symptom, should not be allowed to attend school.
+To prevent outbreaks of influenza and other respiratory infections, it is of prime importance that children with fever (oral temperature higher than 37.5° C, or ear temperature higher than 38° C), regardless of the presence of respiratory symptoms, should not be allowed to attend school.
 They should be advised to seek medical advice and should avoid school till 48 hours after the fever has subsided.
 Staff should also check their temperature before work every day and staff with respiratory illnesses or fever should refrain from work.